GongT/baobao/@idlebox/common/etc/common.api.md

 // @public
 export function uniqueFilter<T>(idFactory?: IUniqueIdFactory<T>): (item: T) => boolean;

-// Warning: (ae-forgotten-export) The symbol "Unsubscribable" needs to be exported by the entry point _index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Unsubscribable" needs to be exported by the entry point index.generated.d.ts
 // Warning: (ae-missing-release-tag) "unsubscribableToDisposable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)